Most recent performance

 There are currently no scheduled performances of Rigoletto.
 It was last on stage 12 September—6 October 2014 as part of the Autumn 2014/15 season.

-Rigoletto, court jester to the libertine Duke of Mantua, is cursed by the father of one of the Duke’s victims.
-When Rigoletto’s daughter Gilda comes to the attention of the Duke, it seems that the curse is taking effect.
+Rigoletto, court jester to the libertine Duke of Mantua, is cursed by the father of one of the Duke’s victims for his irreverent laughter.
+When the Duke seduces Rigoletto’s daughter Gilda, it seems the curse is taking effect.

 News and features

 Stormy Weather #2: Smart techniques for bringing a storm to the stage from history's great composers23 January 2015

 Beethoven inspired a host of operatic composers including Rossini, Verdi and Weill in musical methods for creating an operatic storm.